uva-responsibleai/fall-24/safety/mar-11.md

 TRIM operates on the principle of iterative estimation, where at each step, it aims to minimize the impact of potentially poisoned points on the model's performance.
 The algorithm can be conceptualized as follows:

-Initialization: Begin with the initial dataset and model parameters.\
+- Initialization: Begin with the initial dataset and model parameters.
-Residual Computation: Calculate residuals for all points in the dataset.\
+- Residual Computation: Calculate residuals for all points in the dataset.
-Exclusion: Exclude a percentage of points with the highest residuals.\
+- Exclusion: Exclude a percentage of points with the highest residuals.
-Parameter Re-estimation: Update the model parameters using the trimmed dataset.\
+- Parameter Re-estimation: Update the model parameters using the trimmed dataset.
-Iteration: Repeat steps 2-4 until convergence.
+- Iteration: Repeat steps 2-4 until convergence.

 The optimization goal of TRIM can be mathematically formulated as: $\min_{\theta} L(D \setminus P, \theta)$, where $\theta$ represents the model parameters, $L$ denotes the loss function, $D$ is the original dataset, and $P$ is the set of points excluded from $D$ based on their residuals.
 The goal here is to minimize the loss function $L$ over the dataset $D$, while excluding a set $P$ of poisoned points.

 In practical terms, this means that even if an attacker manages to inject a certain percentage of poisoned data into the training set, the TRIM algorithm is designed to iteratively "trim" these points out of the calculation for model updating, thereby preserving the integrity of the model's learning process.
 Furthermore, the paper demonstrates through extensive experiments that TRIM significantly outperforms traditional robust statistics methods, such as Huber regression and RANSAC, in defending against poisoning attacks.
 TRIM achieved much lower MSEs than existing methods, improving upon Huber by a factor of 131.8, RANSAC by a factor of 17.5, and RONI by a factor of 20.28 on one of the datasets.
-On the health care dataset, TRIM even achieved lower MSEs than those of unpoisoned models, with a reduction of 3.47% for LASSO regression at an attack strength of α = 8%.
+On the healthcare dataset, TRIM even achieved lower MSEs than those of unpoisoned models, with a reduction of 3.47% for LASSO regression at an attack strength of α = 8%.
 The reported results show a remarkable improvement in model accuracy and resilience, highlighting TRIM's capability to maintain high performance even in the presence of adversarial data manipulations.

 Moreover, the authors demonstrated the effectiveness of TRIM through its ability to outperform existing defenses significantly, not only in terms of resilience to attack but also in computational efficiency.
 TRIM's running time exceeds among the evaluated defenses, averaging at 0.02 seconds for the house price dataset.
-The trimmed loss function of TRIM's methodology isolates poisoned data points and does so with a notable speed, making it an good solution for environments where machine learning models must be updated regularly with new data.
-This dual advantage of robustness and efficiency makes TRIM acceed in the ongoing effort to secure machine learning models against the evolving threat of poisoning attacks.
+The trimmed loss function of TRIM's methodology isolates poisoned data points and does so with a notable speed, making it a good solution for environments where machine learning models must be updated regularly with new data.
+This dual advantage of robustness and efficiency makes TRIM succeed in the ongoing effort to secure machine learning models against the evolving threat of poisoning attacks.

+### Certified Defenses [28]
+The defender constructs a feasible set $\mathcal{F} \subseteq \mathcal{X} \times \mathcal{Y}$ and trains only on points in $\mathcal{F}$ :
+$$\hat{\theta} = \text{argmin}_{\theta \in \Theta} L(\theta; (\mathcal{D}\_{\mathrm{c}} \cup \mathcal{D}\_{\mathrm{p}}) \cap \mathcal{F}), L(\theta; S) = \sum\_{(x,y) \in S} \ell(\theta;x,y)$$
+, where $\mathcal{D}\_{\mathrm{c}}$ denotes the clean data, $\mathcal{D}\_{\mathrm{p}}$ denotes the poisoned data.
+The defender constructs a feasible set $\mathcal{F} \subseteq X \times Y$ and trains only on points in $\mathcal{F}$.

+Given such a defense $\mathcal{F}$, this method considers the upper bound the worst possible test loss over any attacker (choice of $\mathcal{D}\_{\mathrm{p}}$).
+Such a bound would certify that the defender incurs at most some loss no matter what the attacker does.

+There are two classes of defenses.
+- Fixed defenses, where F does not depend on $\mathcal{D}\_{\mathrm{p}}$.
+While such defenders are not implementable in practice, they provide bounds: if even an oracle can be attacked, then we should be worried.
+- Data-dependent defenses, where F depends on $\mathcal{D}\_{\mathrm{c}} \cup \mathcal{D}\_{\mathrm{p}}$.
+These defenders are implementable in practice but they open up a new line of attack wherein the attacker chooses the poisoned data $\mathcal{D}\_{\mathrm{p}}$ to change the feasible set $\mathcal{F}$.

 # Key Findings
 The [Poisoning Attacks against SVMs](https://arxiv.org/abs/1206.6389) presents a novel approach to poisoning attacks against Support Vector Machines (SVMs)
 - Demonstrating that specially crafted training data can significantly increase SVM's test error.
 - Achieved through a gradient ascent strategy that exploits the properties of SVM's optimal solution, even for non-linear kernels.
 - Can reliably identify good local maxima on the non-convex validation error surface
-- Demonstrate efficacy of the attack on a synthetic dataset and MNIST.
+- Demonstrate the efficacy of the attack on a synthetic dataset and MNIST.
 The below figure displays attack efficacy against MNIST when training an SVM to distinguish between 7 and 1, 9 and 8, and 4 and 0.
 With increasing number of iterations, the attack produces attack points that effectively increase errors on the validation and the test sets.

   <img width="832" alt="image" src="https://github.com/wenqian-ye/fall-24/assets/42236940/4fc29f63-bc28-4199-8ea8-3e1eb68b7449">